 “Culture changes when a small group of people find a better way to live, and the rest of us copy them.” —David Brooks (54:50)

-In “a short story about what happened to the U.S. economy since the end of World War II,” Housel (2021), writes:
+In “a short story about what happened to the U.S. economy since the end of World War II,” Housel (2021), writes the following:

 The Tea Party, Occupy Wall Street, Brexit, and the rise of Donald Trump each represents a group shouting, “Stop the ride.
 I want off….I’m going to fight for something totally different, because this—whatever it is—isn’t working.”
 Take that mentality and raise it to the power of Facebook, Instagram, and cable news—where people are more keenly aware of how other people live than ever before….
 And the era of “We need something radically new, right now, whatever it is” may stick around. (sec.
 10)

-Rana Foroohar is a columnist at The Financial Times, and the author of several books on the economy including Makers and Takers and Don’t Be Evil.
-Her view is that a decade-plus of loose monetary policy has been the economic equivalent of a “sugar high,” which kept the prices of stocks, housing and other assets going up, even as the fundamentals of the economy have been eroding.
-This “everything bubble,” as she calls it, was bound to burst, and she thinks it’s happening right now.
+Rana Foroohar is a columnist at The Financial Times, and the author of several books on the economy, including Makers and Takers and Don’t Be Evil.
+Her view is that a decade-plus of loose monetary policy has been the economic equivalent of a “sugar high,” which kept the prices of stocks, housing, and other assets going up, even as the fundamentals of the economy have been eroding.
+This “everything bubble,” as she calls it, was bound to burst.
+Many political commentators, even prior to the economic instability and tariffs at the beginning of the second Trump term, predict a much less globally interconnected world.
+Some had seen this shift coming.

 They call it the dual circulation economy, but basically it’s about producing local for locals.
 I think we’re moving to a much more localized regionalized world … and I think in that world you have to change the paradigm, because you cannot surf the wave of financialization and globalization anymore, because the paradigm is shifted.
 So you have to create some more income-led growth at home.
 (New York Times, 2022, 56:38)